 Smile Design and Cosmetic Dentistry

 A regular and systematic approach is required to evaluate, diagnose and figure out aesthetic problems.
-We pursue an ultimate goal of ensuring a good composition in smile by combining various aesthetic components.
+We pursue the ultimate goal of ensuring a good composition in a smile by combining various aesthetic components.

 The smile that people can express many feelings with their teeth/lip structure and sign also determines how and how much functional they are in the community.